Visual-Regression-Tracker/frontend/README.md

 The testing related `.spec.tsx` files are used with Playwright for browser tests, and the `.test.tsx` files with Jest for unit tests.

-## Image download

-- If you want to use image download feature in test runs, you have to have the files in backend imageUploads folder to a folder in this project under public/static/imageUploads.
-This can be achieved via manual copy, docker volume mapping to this project folder etc.

 ## Local HTTPS config

 - Generate keys [here](https://www.selfsignedcertificate.com/)